Dream Design System

 Design Tokens and Theming

-Dream was built around a robust token architecture covering color, typography, and spacing.
+Dream was built around a token architecture covering color, typography, and spacing.
 The system supported multiple themes, with distinct token sets for different product suites, each offering light and dark modes, creating a shared design language that scaled across a diverse product ecosystem.

 Token Architecture